Skip to main content

 OUTPUT

-For valid input, the output will be an object type consists of:
+For valid input, the output will be an Object.
+It consists of:

 For example:

-For invalid input, the output will be error string, string type.
+For invalid input, the output will be error String.

 ACCESSING PARTICULAR OUTPUT'S ITEM